Cobot-Maker-Space/tas-art/docs/double3-flaws-and-bugs.md

 In this mode, **the *Double 3* will sometimes crash entirely**; that is, the head will stop reporting a heartbeat to the developer interface.
 Sometimes it recovers from this after a short while (respawning multiple hardware and software elements), and other times a complete reboot will be needed.

 The only way this can reasonably be mitigated is to make sure additional features don't (arbitrarily) demand 'too much' of the onboard processing.
 In the case of the [rear-view camera]() feature, this involved reducing the resolution of the streams.
+Or, optimally, unfortunately, just don't use the *highest* performance mode.

 > CPU thermals can reach the low 70s°C when the room is approx. 21°C, and whilst the *NVIDIA Jetson* claims an operating temperature of up to 80°C, it may be programmed to throttle/bail entirely below that temperature.
 Alternatively, power draw from the USB port for the rear-view camera might be reducing the available power for the CPU.
 Or, it might be something else; *Double Robotics* self-proclaim that they don't really test these developer-only modes.